The different types of acupuncture

 There are around 12 different types of acupuncture being performed in the world today, 10 traditional styles and 2 western types.
 All types of acupuncture treatment aim to improve health and wellbeing using a treatment plan.

 Acupuncture developed on the Asian continent, with many countries within Asia developing their own style of acupuncture.
 For example, there is Chinese, Korean, Vietnamese and Japanese styles.

-Recently acupuncture has become popular in western countries and new styles have been invented that aren't a part of traditional Chinese medicine (TCM).
+Recently acupuncture has become popular in western countries where it is classified as a complementary and alternative medicine.
+New styles have been invented that are not a part of traditional Chinese medicine (TCM).
 Traditional Chinese medicine originated in China thousands of years ago.

-All types of acupuncture involve the inserting of needles on different areas of the body.
+All styles of acupuncture involve the inserting of needles on different part of the body.

 Traditional (oriental) acupuncture

-- Dr Tan type acupuncture is a form of Chinese type acupuncture with it's roots firmly in acupuncture theory.
+- Dr Tan type acupuncture is a form of Chinese acupuncture with its roots firmly in acupuncture theory.
 Additional theories by Dr Tan are then layered on top.
 Aspects of Master Tung acupuncture are also used.

 - Japanese acupuncture is as old as Chinese style acupuncture and is heavily based on acupuncture practiced in China.